Time

 current time and stores it in itself.
 As such, the operation that is typically interesting for the

-class is to create it, and to do arithmetics on it with Durations
+Moment class is to create it, and to do arithmetics on it with Durations.

 represents a time in the future.
-Similarly, Duration
+Similarly, Durations can be subtracted from Moments to

 relation.